 In two days, you can explore the Hofburg Palace, the Innere Stadt, and Schloss Belvedere, and try plenty of traditional Austrian food.

 A third day allows time to visit more of Vienna’s museums.
-If you are an art fan you could easily spend an extra collecting some of the smaller galleries.
+If you are an art fan, you could easily spend an extra day collecting from some of the smaller galleries.

 Vienna has a flair for boutique hotels with style.
 Many are in refurbished grand old residences that incorporate chic design with traditional style.
 So, if you’re looking for a special weekend getaway, Vienna is a great choice.
 Here are some recommendations from us.